-Robots.txt helps search engines in crawling your WordPress site in order to send high organic traffic.
+Robots.txt helps search engines, while crawling your WordPress site, send high organic traffic.
 Configuring Robots.txt on WordPress can boost your search engine ranking for your target keywords.
 So, I’ll show you the exact strategy to create a valid Robots.txt on WordPress for best SEO practices.

 What is Robots.txt File?

-You can create it with any simple text editor (Notepad on Windows) and store it in the root directory which is also visible as the main folder of your WordPress website on your web servers.
+You can create it with any simple text editor (Notepad on Windows) and store it in the root directory.
+This is also visible as the main folder of your WordPress website on your web servers.